Miami Boat Rental Guide

 Do I need a boating license to rent a boat in Miami?

 If you were born after January 1, 1988, Florida law requires a NASBLA-approved boating safety course before you can legally operate a motorized vessel.
 However, completing that course does not certify you to captain a charter vessel for hire.
-Most groups end up adding a licensed captain — which is why it's worth factoring that cost in from the start.
+Most groups end up adding a licensed captain — which is why it is worth factoring that in from the start.

 What's the cheapest way to rent a boat in Miami for a group?